Rick Sweet: Coaching and managerial career

 Sweet landed in the New York Mets organization for 1997 managing the Double-A Binghamton Mets in the Eastern League.
 He was hired by the Montreal Expos to manage their Harrisburg Senators, also of the Eastern League, in 1998.
 The team won the Eastern League championship over the New Britain Rock Cats, 3–1.
 Sweet led the team to win a second league crown in 1999 with a 3–2 defeat of the Norwich Navigators.
 He was promoted to the Triple-A Ottawa Lynx of the International League in 2000.
 He next managed the San Diego Padres' Triple-A Portland Beavers in the PCL from 2001 to 2003 and the Detroit Tigers' Double-A Erie SeaWolves in the Eastern League in 2004.

 Sweet was hired by the Cincinnati Reds to manage their Triple-A Louisville Bats of the International League in 2005, where he remained for seven seasons through 2011.
 He led the team to win three consecutive Western Division titles from 2008 to 2010, but they were eliminated in the first round each time.
 Sweet won back-to-back International League Manager of the Year Awards in 2008 and 2009.
 From 2012 to 2013, he served as a roving catching instructor in the Reds' system.

 Sweet joined the Milwaukee Brewers organization in 2014 as manager of the Triple-A Nashville Sounds in the PCL.
 He continued to manage their top farm team over the next six seasons as they switched affiliations to the PCL's Colorado Springs Sky Sox from 2015 to 2018 and San Antonio Missions from 2019 to 2020.
-The Brewers reaffiliated with Nashville in 2021 with Sweet returning to lead the Sounds in the Triple-A East, which became known as the International League in 2022.
-Sweet led the 2022 Sounds to a league-best 91–58 record, and he won the IL Manager of the Year Award for a third time.
+The Brewers reaffiliated with Nashville in 2021 with Sweet returning to lead the Sounds in the Triple-A East, which became known again as the International League in 2022.
+Sweet led the 2022 Sounds to a league-best 91–58 record and won the IL Manager of the Year Award for a third time.
 He was chosen for the 2022 Mike Coolbaugh Award in recognition for his "outstanding baseball work ethic, knowledge of the game, and skill in mentoring young players on the field."